Are you looking for the best meat slicer you can use at home?

 It comes right down to how much you’re willing to spend and what you need.
 This is something you’ll have to decide for yourself.
 If you were to ask me, I’d say don’t go for anything too high-end if you don’t barbeque often.

-Not all meat slicers are the same as regards safety features.
+Not all food slicers are the same as regards safety features.
 Some have blade guards.
 Others don’t.
-Whatever the case may be, you’ll want a meat slicer that slices meat, not fingers.
+Whatever the case may be, you’ll want an electric meat slicer that slices meat, not fingers.

 If that does happen, follow these steps from Healthline.

 When it comes to staying safe, a good pair of gloves may be a useful addition.
-However, if safety measures are already part of the meat slicer, gloves may be optional.
+However, if safety measures are already part of the food slicer, gloves may be optional.

 How Easy It Will Be to Use the Meat Slicer

-Lastly, look into whether it’ll take you a while to get the hang of a particular meat slicer model.
-In the market, you’ll find two types of meat slicers: manual or automatic.
+Lastly, look into whether it’ll take you a while to get the hang of a particular food slicer model.
+In the market, you’ll find two types of electric meat slicers: manual or automatic.

 Automatic meat slicers may be easier to use in the sense that you don’t have to manipulate the blade.
 All you need to do is ensure that the meat is placed securely on the tray.